Ruqqus-API/ruqqus-js/readme.md

 - **Object** `options`: An object containing the following fields:
   - `message` (String): The Error message
   - `code` (Number): The Error code.
 Status messages are handled automatically
-  - `fatal` (Boolean): Whether or not the Error should be treated as fatal.
-Will exit the process if set to `true`
+  - `fatal` (Boolean): Whether or not the Error should be treated as fatal

 ## Contributing